Falenos/tabatha/README.md

 To use the extension, follow these steps:

 1. Click the extension icon in the top right corner of the browser window.
-2. Enter a name for your tab group in the popup window.
-3. Click the "Save" button to save your tab group.
+3. Click the "Save Tabs" button to save your tab group.
-4. To view your tab group, click the "Bookmarks" menu in the top left corner of the browser window and navigate to the directory with the same name as your tab group.
+4. To view your new bookmarks folder, check youtr bookmarks.
+It is going to be at the top level or under "Other bookmarks".

 ## Contributing